the-turing-way/the-turing-way/chapters/open_research.md

 <a name="Summary"></a>
 ## Summary

 Open research aims to transform research by making research more reproducible, transparent, re-usable, collaborative, accountable and closer to society.
 It pushes for change in the way that research is carried out and disseminated by digital tools.
-One definition of Open research, as given by the OECD [is](https://www.fct.pt/dsi/docs/Making_Open_Science_a_Reality.pdf) the practice of making "the primary outputs of publicly funded research results – publications and the research data – publicly accessible in digital format with no or minimal restriction”.
+One definition of Open research, [as given by the Organisation for Economic Co-operation and Development (OECD)](https://www.fct.pt/dsi/docs/Making_Open_Science_a_Reality.pdf "Making Open Science a Reality, OECD Science, Technology and Industry Policy Papers No. 25"), is the practice of making "the primary outputs of publicly funded research results – publications and the research data – publicly accessible in digital format with no or minimal restriction”.
 In order to achieve this openness in research, each element of the research process should:

 - Be publicly available: it is difficult to use and benefit from knowledge hidden behind barriers such as passwords
 - Be reusable: research outputs need to be licenced appropriately so that prospective users know clearly any limitations on re-use